Little Mosque on the Prairie: International telecast and home media releases

 Entertainment One has released all six seasons of Little Mosque on the Prairie on DVD in Region 1 (Canada only).
 Season 6 was released on 23 October 2012.

-The series logo used for the cover art of the DVD releases does not use the mosque imagery of the televised version, thus rendering it similar to that used by Little House on the Prairie except for the use of the word "Mosque" instead of "House".
+The series' logo used for the cover art of the DVD releases does not use the mosque imagery of the televised version, thus rendering it similar to that used by Little House on the Prairie except for the use of the word "Mosque" instead of "House".

+As of 2023, the series is currently streaming on both services: The Roku Channel and Tubi.

 Reception

-Unusual for a Canadian television series, Little Mosque received extensive advance publicity in international media, with stories appearing in The New York Times, the Washington Times and the Houston Chronicle, as well as on CNN, NPR and the BBC.
+Unusual for a Canadian television series, Little Mosque received extensive advance publicity in international media, with stories appearing in The New York Times, the Washington Times and the Texan Houston Chronicle, as well as on CNN, NPR and the BBC.

 The show premiered on January 9, 2007, at 8:30 p.m.
-The pilot then reaired on January 15 in the show's regular timeslot, and the series subsequently aired Mondays at 8:00 p.m. (all times half an hour later in Newfoundland).
+The pilot then re-aired on January 15 in the show's regular timeslot, and the series subsequently aired Mondays at 8:00 p.m. (all times half an hour later in Newfoundland).

 The series premiere drew an audience of 2.1 million, an exceptionally strong rating for domestic programming in the Canadian television market, and on par with Canadian ratings for popular American series.
 It was, in fact, the largest audience the CBC had achieved in a decade for an entertainment program.
 By comparison, Corner Gas, one of the highest-rated Canadian TV shows, attracts just under one and a half million viewers for a typical episode.
 The second episode, airing against the second night of the much-anticipated season premiere of American Idol in most markets, had 1.2 million viewers, a sharp drop but still a high rating for a Canadian sitcom, and very high for CBC Television, which has had trouble garnering large audiences for its scripted programming in recent years.

 At the end of the show's season on March 7, 2007, the show attracted 1.1 million viewers, or an average of 1.2 million for the season.
-CBC Television renewed the show for a second season consisting of 20 episodes, which began airing on October 3, 2007, and continued to attract an average of one million viewers per episode.
+CBC Television renewed the show for a second season consisting of 20 episodes, which started airing on October 3, 2007, and continued to attract an average of one million viewers per episode.

 CBC renewed the show for a third season on March 7, 2008.
-Season three premiered on CBC Television October 1, 2008.
-In its third season ratings declined and as of December 2008 it was attracting a quarter of its original audience.
+The third season premiered on CBC Television on October 1, 2008.
+In its third season ratings declined and as of December 2008 it was attracting a quarter of its initial audience.
 In its fourth season ratings declined further and as of December 2009 it was drawing 420,000 viewers a week, or twenty percent of its original audience.

 On February 11, 2011, it was announced that CBC had renewed the series for a sixth and final season.
 This season began airing on CBC on January 9, 2012 and concluded on April 2, 2012.